Seven-Eleven Japan to end some 24-hour operations amid labor crunch | The Japan Times

 Japan’s biggest convenience store operator by number of outlets introduced the 24-hour business in 1975.

 Around-the-clock operations improve efficiency by allowing shelves to be restocked during late-night hours, Seven-Eleven Japan said.
-It decided to try out shorter operating hours after a franchise owner in Osaka stirred up a controversy when he said he had to cut business hours at his store without getting approval from Seven-Eleven Japan because he couldn’t find enough people willing to work there to fill the necessary manpower needs.
+It decided to try out shorter operating hours after a franchise owner in Osaka Prefecture stirred up controversy when he said he had to cut business hours at his store, without getting approval from Seven-Eleven Japan, because he couldn’t find enough people willing to work there.

 Among other major convenience store chains, FamilyMart Co. said 612 stores, or 3.7 percent of its overall franchise outlets, are trying out shorter hours on a trial basis.